-3. The first of the tries, which I, Ahura Mazda, created, was the am Ahura Mazda; Airyana Vaêjo, by the good river Dâitya.
+3. The first of the good lands and countries, which I, Ahura Mazda, created, was the Airyana Vaêjo, by the good river Dâitya.

-Thereupon came Angra Mainyu, who is all nyus, who is full of death, and he counter- death, created an oppocreated by his witch- sition to the same; craft the serpent in .
-8. A great Serpent the Daêvas.

-5. The first and best good lands and coun- of regions and places regions and countries I,
+Thercupon came Angra Mainyu, who is all death, and he countercreated by his witchcraft the serpent in 5.
+The first and best of regions and places have I created, I who am Ahura Mazda;